zhui-zi/DalamudPlugins/README.md

 Below is a list of the plugins that are available in this repo and their current version:

-* [Inviter](https://github.com/Bluefissure/Inviter): A plugin to automatically invite players who says "inv" (or whatever you want to match) to your party.
+* [Inviter](https://github.com/Bluefissure/Inviter): automatically invite players who says "inv" (or whatever you want to match) to your party.
-* [HousingPos](https://github.com/Bluefissure/HousingPos): Read/save/load housing presets.
+* [HousingPos](https://github.com/Bluefissure/HousingPos): read/save/load housing presets.
-* [NoKillPlugin](https://github.com/Bluefissure/NoKillPlugin): A simple plugin that prevents the game from killing itself after login fails.
+* [NoKillPlugin](https://github.com/Bluefissure/NoKillPlugin): prevent the game from killing itself after login fails.
-* [MapLinker](https://github.com/Bluefissure/MapLinker): Hidden because of already in the official plugin repo.
+* [MapLinker](https://github.com/Bluefissure/MapLinker): record the maplink information existing in the in-game chat, and then query or teleport to the nearest crystal. **Hidden**

 ## Donations